Kingdom of Kurdistan: Sheikh Mahmud revolts

-Barzanji was defeated by the British in July 1924, and in January 1926 the League of Nations gave the mandate over the territory back to Iraq, with the provision for special rights for Kurds.
+Barzanji was defeated when the British sent out an Assyrian force to capture Sulaymaniyah in July 1924, and in January 1926 the League of Nations gave the mandate over the territory back to Iraq, with the provision for special rights for Kurds.
 In 1930–1931, Shaykh Makhmud Barzanji made his last unsuccessful attempt.

 The British Royal Air Force's Iraq Command acting on behalf of the Iraqi government in Baghdad played a part in bringing the Kingdom of Kurdistan to an end.